-- 21. The Director of IT Services or nominee shall have the power to remove from the University data network, any System or Facility which is interfering with the operation of the network or which is being used for purposes which contravene these regulations. - 22.
-The Secretary of Court or nominee shall have the power to withdraw access to ICT Systems or Facilities from any person deemed to be in breach of any applicable legislation or relevant University policy, and to require the modification or deletion of personal data in order to ensure compliance. - 23.
-In the event of an apparent breach of these rules by a User, the Director of IT or Services nominee has the authority summarily to withdraw the facilities allowed to the User. - a) Where a student violates the Regulations and Code of Conduct set out above, minor infringements shall be dealt with by the Director of IT Services or his/her nominee.
-The Director of IT Services may report major breaches of the Regulations and Code of Conduct to the Clerk of Senate/Director of Senate Office for action under the Code of Student Conduct where there was prima facie evidence of intention to breach the Regulations and Code of Conduct, and where sanctions beyond those set out in the Code dealing with minor infringements might be invoked. - b) Where a member of staff violates the Regulations and Code of Conduct set out above, the matter will be dealt with via the Disciplinary Procedures defined by Human Resources and available via their web site.
+- 21. The Director of IT Services or his/her nominee shall have the power to remove from the University data network, any system or facility which is interfering with the operation of the network or which is being used for purposes which contravene these Regulations. - 22.
+The Secretary of Court or his/her nominee shall have the power to withdraw access to any or all University ICT from any person deemed to be in breach of these Regulations, any applicable legislation or relevant University policy, and to require the modification or deletion of personal data in order to ensure compliance. - 23.
+In the event of an apparent breach of these Regulations by a User, the Director of IT or Services or his/her nominee has the authority summarily to withdraw access to the facilities allowed to the User. - 24.
+Where a student violates these Regulations, minor infringements shall be dealt with by the Director of IT Services or his/her nominee.
+The Director of IT Services may report major breaches of these Regulations to the Clerk of Senate for action under the Code of Student Conduct where there was prima facie evidence of intention to breach these Regulations, and where sanctions beyond those set out in these Regulations might be invoked. - 25.
+Where a member of staff violates the Regulations, the matter will be dealt with via the Disciplinary Procedures defined by Human Resources and available via their web site.